browserengineering/book/book/graphics.md

 ::: {.further}
-You should also keep in mind that not all web page interactions are animations---there are also discrete actions such as mouse clicks.
+You should also keep in mind that not all web page interactions are animations---there are also discrete actions, such as mouse clicks.
 Research has shown that it usually suffices to respond to a discrete action in [100ms]---below that threshold, most humans are not sensitive to discrete action speed.
 This is very different than